 Finding the best Android launcher for your smartphone is a matter of personal taste, but we'd recommend Nova Launcher.
 It does a good job balancing features with customization, and it's a top choice for anyone looking to to put their personal spin on their phone.
 Smart Launcher 5 which continues to add features and layouts that impress.
 Nova Launcher also does a good job balancing features with customization, and it's a top choice for anyone looking to to put their personal spin on their phone.

-If you want notifications to be displayed prominently, then try Niagara Launcher, which is my (Jordan) current go-to.
+If you want notifications to be displayed prominently, then try Niagara Launcher.
 Lean Launcher is good if you prefer minimalist setups, while AIO Launcher takes almost the exact opposite approach, trying to cram in as much information as possible.
 As we've said, there's a launcher for just about everyone in the Google Play Store.

 Even if none of these options appeal, read on because we've found many other choices for the best Android launcher for your phone.